 Most people are guilty of bad habits that can hurt the brain.
 We don’t sleep enough.
 We eat too much junk food.
 We blast our headphones.
-So please, lower the volume and listen to the experts to improve your brain health.
+It’s time to lower the volume and listen to the experts to improve our brain health.

 Let’s take a deeper look at bad habits that affect the health of our brains and discover easy remedies that can increase our quality of life.